shakyShane/actor-js/readme.md

 - [x] `mappedMethods` define 1 function per message name
 - [x] handle cancellation of pending message should a new one override it
 - [x] pass state into mapped methods for encapsulated state management
+- [x] `sender` - allow every message access to an ActorRef that allow communication with the sender

     ```js
     receive (payload message sender)